hadijaveed/personal-blog/docs/posts/using-nudges-to-reinforce-health-behaviors.md

 # Using Nudges to Reinforce Healthy Behaviors

-[Guest Post on Twilio Blog](https://customers.twilio.com/en-us/vincere-health) on how we used Used Twilio to Reinforce Healthy Habits That Improve the Lives of Underserved Populations
+[Guest Post on Twilio Blog](https://customers.twilio.com/en-us/vincere-health) on how we Vincere used Twilio to Reinforce Healthy Habits That Improve the Lives of Underserved Populations

 <!-- more -->
 Vincere Health believes clinicians play an integral role in promoting sustainable behavior change and that technology facilitates and personalizes this relationship at scale.
 Vincere Health is one of few health technology platforms built for people in diverse socio-economic categories.